TIM-JYU/TIDE-CLI/README.md

 # TIDE-CLI

+A command line interface for completing TIM programming exercises

 ## Development

+### Requirements

+- Python 3.10 or higher
+- [Poetry](https://python-poetry.org/docs/#installation) and [Poetry shell plugin](https://github.com/python-poetry/poetry-plugin-shell) for dependency management, see the links for installation instructions

+For managing multiple versions of Python see e.g. [pyenv](https://github.com/pyenv/pyenv) (or [pyenv-win](https://github.com/pyenv-win/pyenv-win) for Windows systems)

-## Usage as python application
+### Usage as python application

 Step 1: Clone TIDE-CLI repository https://github.com/TIDE-project/TIDE-CLI

 Step 2: Modify src/tidecli/tide_config.py BASE_URL to correspond the TIM-server being used

-Step 3: Python 3.10 or higher is required

-Step 4: Run `pip install poetry` to install Poetry tool for dependency management and packaging

-Step 5: Run `poetry shell` to enter virtual environment
+Step 3: Run `poetry shell` to enter virtual environment

-Step 6: Run `poetry install` to install dependencies.
+Step 4: Run `poetry install` to install dependencies.
 If Poetry install fails, run first `poetry lock`

-Step 7: Go to correct folder: `cd src/tidecli`
+Step 5: Go to correct folder: `cd src/tidecli`

-Step 8: To run the application, run `python main.py login` to login to the application
+Step 6: To run the application, run `python main.py login` to login to the application

-Step 9: Run `python main.py` to see the list of commands available
+Step 7: Run `python main.py` to see the list of available commands

-## Building CLI tool to executable
+### Building the CLI tool as an executable

 There may be a need for build the CLI tool into an executable using user's own operating system.
-If that is the case, please follow these after above steps are completed untill `Step 6`.
+If that is the case, please follow these after above steps are completed until `Step 4`.

 **Build the CLI tool**